badlogic/mariozechner.at/src/posts/2025-11-30-pi-coding-agent/index.md

 I've also built a bunch of agents over the years, of various complexity.
 For example, [Sitegeist](https://sitegeist.ai), my little browser-use agent, is essentially a coding agent that lives inside the browser.
 In all that work, I learned that context engineering is paramount.
 Exactly controlling what goes into the model's context yields better outputs, especially when it's writing code.
 Existing harnesses make this extremely hard or impossible by injecting stuff behind your back that isn't even surfaced in the UI.

 Speaking of surfacing things, I want to inspect every aspect of my interactions with the model.
 Basically no harness allows that.
 I also want a cleanly documented session format I can post-process automatically, and a simple way to build alternative UIs on top of the agent core.
 While some of this is possible with existing harnesses, the APIs smell like organic evolution.
-These solutions had to learn bitter lessons along the way and keep dragging around the resulting baggage, which shows in the developer experience.
+These solutions accumulated baggage along the way, which shows in the developer experience.
 I'm not blaming anyone for this.
 If tons of people use your shit and you need some sort of backwards compatibility, that's the price you pay.

 I've also dabbled in self-hosting, both locally and on [DataCrunch](https://datacrunch.io).
 While some harnesses like opencode support self-hosted models, it usually doesn't work well.
 Mostly because they rely on libraries like the [Vercel AI SDK](https://sdk.vercel.ai/), which doesn't play nice with self-hosted models for some reason, specifically when it comes to tool calling.

 So what's an old guy yelling at Claudes going to do?
-He's going to write his own coding agent harness and give it a name that's entirely un-Google-able, so there will never be any users, which means there will also never be any issues on the GitHub issue tracker.
+He's going to write his own coding agent harness and give it a name that's entirely un-Google-able, so there will never be any users.
+Which means there will also never be any issues on the GitHub issue tracker.
 How hard can it be?

 To make this work, I needed to build:

 - **[pi-ai](https://github.com/badlogic/pi-mono/tree/main/packages/ai)**: A unified LLM API with multi-provider support (Anthropic, OpenAI, Google, xAI, Groq, Cerebras, OpenRouter, and any OpenAI-compatible endpoint), streaming, tool calling with TypeBox schemas, thinking/reasoning support, seamless cross-provider context handoffs, and token and cost tracking.
+- **[pi-agent-core](https://github.com/badlogic/pi-mono/tree/main/packages/agent)**: An agent loop that handles tool execution, validation, and event streaming.
-- **[pi-tui](https://github.com/badlogic/pi-mono/tree/main/packages/tui)**: A minimal terminal UI framework with differential rendering, synchronized output for flicker-free updates, and components like editors with autocomplete and markdown rendering.
+- **[pi-tui](https://github.com/badlogic/pi-mono/tree/main/packages/tui)**: A minimal terminal UI framework with differential rendering, synchronized output for (almost) flicker-free updates, and components like editors with autocomplete and markdown rendering.
-- **[pi-agent](https://github.com/badlogic/pi-mono/tree/main/packages/agent)**: An agent loop that handles tool execution, validation, and event streaming.
 - **[pi-coding-agent](https://github.com/badlogic/pi-mono/tree/main/packages/coding-agent)**: The actual CLI that wires it all together with session management, custom tools, themes, and project context files.

 My philosophy in all of this was: if I don't need it, it won't be built.
 And I don't need a lot of things.

-## pi-ai
+## pi-ai and pi-agent-core

 I'm not going to bore you with the API specifics of this package.
 You can read it all in the [README.md](https://github.com/badlogic/pi-mono/blob/main/packages/ai/README.md).
 Instead, I want to document the problems I ran into while creating a unified LLM API and how I resolved them.
 I'm not claiming my solutions are the best, but they've been working pretty well throughout various agentic and non-agentic LLM projects.

+### There.
+Are.
+Four.
+Ligh...
+APIs

 There's really only four APIs you need to speak to talk to pretty much any LLM provider: [OpenAI's Completions API](https://platform.openai.com/docs/api-reference/chat/create), their newer [Responses API](https://platform.openai.com/docs/api-reference/responses), [Anthropic's Messages API](https://docs.anthropic.com/en/api/messages), and [Google's Generative AI API](https://ai.google.dev/api).